senatov/MiMiNavigator/README.md

-##  ìñ Overview
+##  ÔøΩÔøΩ Overview
 MiMiNavigator is a macOS file manager built with Swift and SwiftUI.
-The repository is organized around an Xcode project with sources under†`MiMiNavigator/`†and basic tests in†`MiMiNavigatorTests`†and†`MiMiNavigatorUITests`.
+The repository is organized around an Xcode project with sources underÔøΩ`MiMiNavigator/`ÔøΩand basic tests inÔøΩ`MiMiNavigatorTests`ÔøΩandÔøΩ`MiMiNavigatorUITests`.

 ![Preview FrontEnd](docs/Preview.png "Preview")

 ### General structure

-Key directories inside†`MiMiNavigator/`:
+Key directories insideÔøΩ`MiMiNavigator/`:

 - **App** entry point and logging setup.
-The application reads a†`.version`†file, sets up a shared model container, and displays a main splitëview UI with a log viewer button.
+The application reads aÔøΩ`.version`ÔøΩfile, sets up a shared model container, and displays a main splitÔøΩview UI with a log viewer button.
 The code uses SwiftyBeaver for logging.

-- **States** observable classes and actors that hold runtime state.†`AppState`†tracks the current directories and selected files, while†`DualDirectoryScanner`†scans both panels using timers and async updates.
+- **States** observable classes and actors that hold runtime state.ÔøΩ`AppState`ÔøΩtracks the current directories and selected files, whileÔøΩ`DualDirectoryScanner`ÔøΩscans both panels using timers and async updates.

-- **Models** data structures such as†`CustomFile`, an entity representing files or directories, and†`FileSingleton`, an actor maintaining left/right file lists for SwiftUI updates.
+- **Models** data structures such asÔøΩ`CustomFile`, an entity representing files or directories, andÔøΩ`FileSingleton`, an actor maintaining left/right file lists for SwiftUI updates.

-- **Views** SwiftUI views for file panels, the top menu bar, and toolbar.†`TotalCommanderResizableView`†composes the main UI with a draggable divider and toolbar buttons for actions like view, edit, copy, and delete.
+- **Views** SwiftUI views for file panels, the top menu bar, and toolbar.ÔøΩ`TotalCommanderResizableView`ÔøΩcomposes the main UI with a draggable divider and toolbar buttons for actions like view, edit, copy, and delete.

 - **BreadCrumbNav** editable path controls and breadcrumb navigation.